 Some Important Tips for Baby Bath

-- Check the temperature of the water before bathing the baby.
-The baby bath temperature should be around 37 – 37 degrees Celcius.
+• Check the temperature of the water before bathing the baby.
+The baby bath temperature should be around 37 – 37 degrees celsius.
 The best way of checking this is by touching the water with your elbow.
-If the water feels neither hot nor cold, it is the perfect temperature.
+It is the perfect temperature if the water feels neither hot nor cold.

-- Take any jewellery or watch that you might be wearing in your hands so that there are no chances of anything hurting the baby while bathing.
+• Take any jewelry or watch that you might be wearing in your hands so that there are no chances of anything hurting the baby while bathing.

-- Washing the genitals of babies does not need any soaps or cleanser.
+• Washing the genitals of babies does not need any soaps or cleansers.
 Instead, gently wash them with just water and wipe them carefully with a soft muslin cloth.

 Bath Supplies for Baby Bath